entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > Clement *et al.* (in review), Character 239.
 > - Clement *et al.* (in review): " Character 239 is linked with character 238."

-240. Anterodorsal process of D2 basal plate, relative size of: short and stubbier than the anteroventral process of D2 basal plate (0), similar in length and height to anteroventral process of D2 basal plate (1), longer than anteroventral process of D2 basal plate (2).
+240. Anterodorsal process of D2 basal plate, relative size of: short and stubbier than the anteroventral process of D2 basal plate (0), similar in length and height to anteroventral process of D2 basal plate (1), longer than anteroventral process of D2 basal plate (2). (ordered)
 > Clement *et al.* (in review), Character 240.

 > - Clement *et al.* (in review): "The three character-states form a morphocline in terms of the relative size of the anterodorsal and anteroventral processes of the D2 basal plate.
 Character 240 is linked with characters 237 and 238."